Fingolf6455/flashcard-app/README.md

-# Flashcard Generator App
+# AI Flashcard Generator with Spaced Repetition

-A  flashcard application that uses OpenAI's GPT-4 to automatically generate study cards from your notes.
+A sophisticated flashcard application that uses OpenAI's GPT-4 to automatically generate study cards from your notes.
+Features intelligent spaced repetition algorithms for optimal learning efficiency.

 ## Table of Contents
 - [Quick Start](#quick-start)